 For your shopping convenience, this is available at Changi Airport terminal 3 Public Area, Basement 2, and is open 24 hours.

-You can find this at the little snack shops in Bugis Street.
+Surprisingly, Popo fish muruku is available on Amazon so you can simply order online for shipping home.
+You can also find this at the little snack shops in Bugis Street.

 This is a slightly tough, sticky, clear candy with a sour plum in the middle.
 I love this when I was a kid and I still do!
 The taste is very addictive and kinda unforgettable!
 Ver good as a snack after a meal.
 Adults and kids love this.
-You can also probably find this at the little snack shops in Bugis Street.
+You can also probably find this at the little snack shops in Bugis Street or order them online too!

 This particular snack is probably one of the latest to be introduced in the world of south east asian snacks.
 Haha.
 While it’s new to the scene, it is definitely not to be messed with.
 This award- winning snack is DELICIOUS and has gone international within a short period of its launch.
 Made from chips dusted with salted- egg yolk sauce, there were a few occasions that I finished an entire pack by myself in one sitting.
 I’ve tried both the fish skin and potato crisp version, and love the latter more.
 Both are delicious though!
 Try both if you can!